Kids Chicken Fettuccine Alfredo.

-You will be surprised at what your kids can do, if you let them spread their wings a little.
+You will be surprised at what your kids can do if you let them spread their wings a little.
 With that said, I teach Gabby all I know in the kitchen and when you cook, you definitely need the right equipment.

 That and a super ADORABLE and functional apron from Sugar Baby Aprons!
-Gabby and I had the chance to try these out in the kitchen (YES, we totally match) and let me tell you, the boost of confidence these super fabulous apron gives you is out-of-bounds!
+Gabby and I had the chance to try these out in the kitchen (YES, we totally match) and let me tell you, the boost of confidence this super fabulous apron gives you is out-of-bounds!
 Cute, huh?

 Easy Kids Recipe: Chicken Fettuccine Alfredo with Fresh Herbs! #recipes

 Pasta & Sauce:

 - 1/2 Cup of Fresh Grated Parmesan Cheese

 - Fresh Parsley